Specifics | Timing | Supplies | Risks | Orientation | My gear | Philosophy

 My gear

-Unlike in the Alps, outdoor shops are far away from the mountains and you can easily tear your gear while elbowing through bushes or new growth at places where once might had been a path.
-The “land management” has been changing significantly in Romania and Ukraine since 1990s.
-After clearcuts and thunderstorms paths are blocked by logs and overgrown by high grass and bushes.
-Often old paths diminish in the new growth as they are not used so frequently today.
-This means lot of improvisation and preparedness.
+Unlike in the Alps, outdoor shops are far from the mountains.
+You can easily tear your gear while pushing through thickets or new growth where a path might once have been.
+The “land management” in Romania and Ukraine changed significantly since the 1990s.
+Following clearcuts and heavy storms, paths are sometimes blocked by logs and overgrown with tall grass and bushes.
+Old trails sometimes vanish into the undergrowth as they are no longer used.
+This requires a great deal of improvisation and preparedness.

-My backpack is not the lightest one for I know I may not meet a person for days and I want to be prepared for all sorts of troubles.
-Its base-weight is almost 7 kilos.
-Along with consumables (food, fuel) and water I usually carry below 14 kilos after the re-supply.
-That is enough for 10 days long trek in the Carpathians.
-Water management throughout the day plays also an important role.
+My backpack for Carpathian hikes is not the lightest; I know I might not encounter another person for days, and I want to be prepared for any trouble.
+The base weight is almost 7 kg.
+Including consumables (food, fuel) and water, I usually carry under 14 kg after resupplying.
+That is sufficient for a 10-day trek in the Carpathians.
+Water management throughout the day also plays an important role.

-The pack for the 2019 thru-hike was about 8600g (7950g if calculating base-weight items only).
-I must say I did not use about 450 grams of repair kits, first aid stuff and pepper sprays.
-I also carried a keyboard (177g), a scout scarf, and my first-aid kit included two packages of Epipen (55g each).
-The cooking setup was too powerful for a single person and the sleeping bag too warm.
+For my 2019 thru-hike, the total pack weight was about 8,600g (7,950g base weight).
+I should note that I didn’t end up using about 450g of my repair kit, first-aid supplies, and pepper spray.
+I also carried a keyboard (177g) and a scout scarf, and my first-aid kit included two EpiPens (55g each).
+In retrospect, my cooking setup was too powerful for one person, and my sleeping bag was too warm.

-In general my advice regarding the gear for Carpathian thru-hike is:
+In general, my advice regarding the gear for a Carpathian thru-hike is:

 2) Fast charging is a must.
-Unless staying overnight in civilization, there is no way, how to charge a powerbank with a 6 hours charging time.
-In 2019 I got the opportunity of overnight charging only 5 times during 74 days, but other hikers have different strategy and stick more to civilization.
+Unless you stay overnight in civilization, there is no way to charge a power bank that requires 6 hours of charging time.
+In 2019, I only had the opportunity for an overnight charge 5 times in 74 days, though other hikers may use different strategies and stay closer to civilization.

-3) Long pants are necessity as you often need to make your own path.
+3) Long pants are a necessity as you often need to bushwhack your own path.

-5) Fan-powered woodstove is my choice for the Carpathians.
-It makes the magic of fire, enables fast cooking (including food that needs long boiling time) and provides warm water for warming-up, hygiene and laundry.
-I do not need to bother about fuel and unlike with campfire I adhere to the leave-no-trace principles.
-In sensitive areas I use an efficient liquid alcohol stove (20g of fuel makes 0,5l of water boil for 7 minutes).
+5) A fan-powered woodstove is my choice.
+It provides the magic of a fire, allows for fast cooking (even for food requiring long boiling times like rice), and provides warm water for hygiene and laundry.
+I don’t have to worry about carrying fuel, and unlike a traditional campfire, it follows Leave No Trace principles.
+In sensitive areas, I use an efficient liquid alcohol stove (20g of fuel can boil 0.5l of water for 6 minutes).

-6) Despite outdoor shops’ and commercial hikers’ claims, hiking is not about gear.
+6) Despite what outdoor shops and commercial hikers claim, hiking is not about the gear, but about having nature near.

 ..